Highlights

 Higher-end Italianate-style houses featured a square or rectangular tower or a belvedere (a type of cupola).
 Quite often, a tower reached from the first or second floor of the house, rising higher than the rest of the structure.
 Belvederes, however, sat independently on top of the house and allowed guests to sit inside to get a higher view of the area.

-Step inside an Italianate home and you'll find a wide variety of layouts, ornamentation, and popular decor trends of the time.
-The often-asymmetrical style allowed for greater flexibility depending on the needs of the owner.
+Step inside an Italianate home, and you'll find a wide variety of layouts, ornamentation, and popular decor trends of the time.
+The often asymmetrical style allowed for greater flexibility depending on the owner's needs.

 The layout of an Italianate home game homeowners room to play regarding where they'd place their living, hosting, and sleeping areas.
-Most larger homes featured a piano nobile, or a principal floor with all primary living areas.
-Central passageways encouraged guests to move from room to room with ease and the adorning belvedere welcomed in air, light, and a place to check out the views.
+Most larger homes featured a piano nobile or a principal floor with all primary living areas.
+Central passageways encouraged guests to move from room to room easily, and the adorning belvedere welcomed in air, light, and a place to check out the views.

 The central front door was a major focal point of the home and often included double doors with ornate carvings.
-Smaller homes feature multi-paned, double-hung windows while larger ones included two tall windows side by side.
-Many of the first-floor windows rounded off at the top to match their rounded pediments or the arches on the adjoining porch.
+Smaller homes feature multi-paned, double-hung windows, while larger ones had two tall windows side by side.
+Many first-floor windows rounded off at the top to match their rounded pediments or the arches on the adjoining porch.

-It's no surprise that the embellishments on the exterior of their home worked their way inside as well.
-Carved door surrounds, mantelpieces, and room entryways featured decorative pilasters with fluted columns and dentil details.
+Unsurprisingly, the embellishments on their home's exterior worked their way inside as well.
+Carved door surrounds, mantelpieces and room entryways featured decorative pilasters with fluted columns and dentil details.
 Ceiling medallions often sat at the center of the rooms to frame chandeliers.
+The influence of Renaissance interior design can be seen in many of the flourishes and ornate details in Italianate-style homes.

 Overall, Italianate homes balance a farmhouse simplicity with a Rococo flair.
-Whether designers leaned one way or the other depended on the preferences of the designer and the homeowner.
+Whether designers leaned one way or the other depended on the designers' and the homeowners' preferences.

 While we commonly associate simple hardwood flooring with most pre-20th-century homes, the Italianate style often went in a different direction.
 Softwood floors sat beneath wall-to-wall carpeting made of the Venetian-style woven rugs of the time.
 Other homes featured alternating squares or boards of multi-hued hardwood.